The Diversity Series 2018-2019

 In 2018 KCLBMS implemented a new initiative that underpins our wider ethos of promoting equality to the Bar.
 Our Diversity Series is a series of curated events that focuses on breaking barriers to the bar and promoting the aspirations of students from all backgrounds.

 Monday 1st October

-This first event of the year will be held at the prestigious location of Gray's Inn and will give you the opportunity to meet members of the committee, as well as network with a host of barristers from Gray's Inn itself.
+The first event of the year was held at the prestigious location of Gray's Inn and gave students the opportunity to meet members of the committee, as well as network with a host of barristers from Gray's Inn itself.